andreavarga/trendminer-sptempclustering/README.md

 *sample-data/GEO: stores the latitude, longitude and country information for each city

-*sample-data/sora_vs: stores the data indexed according to indexed vocabulary (from "sample-data/dictionary"), the indexed dates (from "/sample-data/dates"), indexed cities (from "/sample-data/cities"), in the format:
+*sample-data/sora_vs: stores the data according to indexed vocabulary (from "sample-data/dictionary"), the indexed dates (from "/sample-data/dates"), indexed cities (from "/sample-data/cities"), in the format:

  date_id[SPACE]user_id[SPACE]token_id[TAB]frequency